sandrobl/locar.js/README.md

 For this reason, the focus at present will be on developing a **pure three.js version only**.
 When we believe that the key bugs and issues have been resolved, the plan is to then provide an A-Frame wrapper.

+## Cross-platform Compatibility

+Chrome on Android is recommended.
+It may also work on Chrome in iOS; please file an issue if not.
+It will not work on Safari on iOS, due to permissions issues - **though pull requests are welcome to fix this**.
+Firefox unfortunately does not appear to fully implement the Device Orientation API so is unlikely to work

 ## Using the library

 The library has been published to `npm` so you can install with: